An Umbrian Summer Writer's Residency in Italy

 Required materials.
-Each student must bring a laptop computer, which will get active use during the course.
+Each student must bring a laptop computer, iPad, tablet, or similar device, which will get active use during the course.
 Students should also equip themselves with at least one good sturdy hardback notebook that can be carried around during our excursions to cultural destinations, since part of the course will require students to take notes on and write about what they experience in Italy.
 (Bring a good supply of pens!)

 Advance homework and meetings prior to the trip abroad.
 Since our residency in Umbria is of such short duration and so filled with events, each student will be required to arrive in Umbria with a recently authored piece of his or her original fiction, in the 6-to-10-page range (double-spaced, please, and printed in 12-point type), or with the manuscripts of four freshly written poems.
 You can bring those with you in your computer, to be printed out on the photocopier at the B&B. These “first works” will prime our creative pumps at the outset of the residency, and enable all the students (and the instructors) to acquaint themselves with everyone else’s work.
 It is mandatory, not optional, that students be prepared and willing to share their writing with the instructors and their fellow-students during the residency.
 Anyone reluctant to share his or her work with others should not seek admission to this course.

 Course expectations.
-Many of the mornings during the residency period will be devoted to intensive 3-hour workshops, to begin soon after breakfast, during which students will meet in a seminar setting to
+Several of the mornings during the residency period will be devoted to intensive 3-hour workshops, to begin soon after breakfast, during which students will meet in a seminar setting to

 Certain evenings will be devoted to more informal group get-togethers in which students give impromptu readings of works-in-progress, discuss craft issues, and review our recent cultural outings.
 Our hosts at the B&B will also be providing us with some delightful evening entertainment as well as serving us delicious dinners.
 Some of those dinners will last deep into the evening and evolve into warmly friendly festive occasions.